 Wading birds, including the tōrea (oystercatcher), tuturiwhatu (dotterel) and bar-tailed godwit, live on the shores of Kāwhia Harbour.
 The west coast is the traditional habitat of the rare Māui’s dolphin.
 Glow-worms, the larvae of a fungus gnat, adorn the caves of the Waitomo district.

 The west-coast fossils were mostly sea creatures.
 Ammonites and squid are common at Puti Point on the Kāwhia Harbour.
 The Mangapōhue Natural Bridge near Piripiri is full of giant oysters, sea urchins, barnacles and corals.
 The Kiritehere fossil bed contains mainly clams, though there are also lamp shells, small snails, ammonites and parts of larger sea creatures like the ichthyosaur (a dolphin-like reptile).
 In 2006 members of the Hamilton Junior Naturalists Club found a giant penguin fossil in rocks at Te Waitere on the Kāwhia Harbour.
-The penguin has been put on display at the Waikato Museum.
+The penguin is displayed in Waikato Museum.

 The King Country’s west coast is rich in fossils because it is formed of sedimentary rocks.
 The first fossil ammonites (large prehistoric molluscs) discovered in New Zealand were found on the shores of Kāwhia Harbour by 19th-century geologist Ferdinand Hochstetter.
 In 1977 Jean Gyles noticed a giant ammonite shell in a road cutting at nearby Taharoa.
-Mineral deposits in the shell showed that the ammonite died when it was covered by volcanic ash under water.
-The ammonite – the biggest found in New Zealand at 1.42 metres in diameter – is on display at the Museum of New Zealand Te Papa Tongarewa in Wellington.
+Mineral deposits in the shell showed that the ammonite had died after it was covered by volcanic ash under water.
+The ammonite – at 1.42 metres in diameter, the biggest found in New Zealand – is displayed in the Museum of New Zealand Te Papa Tongarewa in Wellington.

 Fossils can be seen at Puti Point on the Kāwhia Harbour, the Mangapōhue Natural Bridge west of Waitomo and Kiritehere Beach on the west coast.
 The caves in the Waitomo district also contain fossils.

-The Tainui anchor stone lay untouched on a sand spit at the mouth of the Mōkau River until 1894, when it was removed by the European owner of a cutter (small ship), who took it to his home in Waitara.
-Its absence was soon noted and suspicions were directed toward the ship owner.
-He was confronted by Te Horo, a chief, and surveyor and ethnographer William Skinner.
+The Tainui’s anchor stone lay untouched on a sandspit at the mouth of the Mōkau River until 1894, when it was removed by the European owner of a cutter (small ship), who took it to his home in Waitara.
+Its absence was soon noted and suspicion fell on the culprit.
+He was confronted by Te Horo, a chief, and the surveyor and ethnographer William Skinner.
 They arranged for the anchor to be returned to the Mōkau River.
 In 1926 it was placed within the more secure grounds of the urupā (cemetery) at Maniaroa marae, near Awakino.